 October, or shall I say Oktober, holds a special place in the hearts of beer aficionados everywhere as the popularity of international drinking festivities has created a Christmas in October for the US craft beer market.

-Wait, Why is Quantive Interested in the Craft Beer Market, Anyway?
+Wait, Why is Quantive Interested in the Craft Brewery Market, Anyway?

 The craft market itself is divided into four subgroups: brewpubs, microbreweries, regional craft breweries, and contract brewing companies.
 The Brewers Association defines each of these industry market segments as follows: